French ship Vengeur du Peuple: Campaign of 1782–83, Lombard

 In October 1782, she was hove down and coppered.
 She was then recommissioned in December 1782 in Brest under chevalier de Lombard, and was part of a two-ship squadron along with Protecteur.

 Negotiations for peace with England started in January 1783, and Marseillois was decommissioned in Rochefort on 13 February 1783.
 She remained in this state until 1794, with some repairs being conducted in 1785 and 1788.

 French Revolutionary War

 By February 1794 the still decommissioned, Marseillois had been renamed Vengeur du Peuple, probably a response to the participation of the city of Marseille in the Federalist revolts of 1793.
 She was recommissioned in Rochefort, and on 24 March 1794, Captain Jean François Renaudin took command.
 On 1 April 1794, she sailed to Île-d'Aix, where she joined up with Pelletier, and on 11 April, the squadron sailed on again, reaching Brest on 18 April, having been joined en route by Jemmapes.
-Upon their arrival the ships were assigned to the squadron under Admiral Villaret de Joyeuse.
+Upon their arrival the ships were assigned to the fleet under Admiral Villaret de Joyeuse.